Last Updated on

-Noisy homes and too much unpleasant sounds during the day makes babies unhappy and unable to settle down at night.
+Sleepy in a noisy room and being exposed to unpleasant sounds during the day makes babies unhappy and unable to settle down at night.
 Every baby needs a bit of downtime to drift off into slumber.

 Teething is a natural physiological process that disrupts sleeping patterns in babies.
-Teething begins around six months of age and sometimes may continue waking up babies right up to toddler hood.
+Teething begins around six months of age and can be a cause of infrequent sleeping schedule in babies right up to their toddler stage.

 If your baby’s too used to sleeping in irregular patterns, it may have become a habit.
 You’ll have to work on rewiring it, and that takes a bit of patience and time.
-Habits get hardwired over time, and you’ll have to keep in mind that you’ll have to change up the routines completely to rewire them.
+Habits get hardwired over time, and you’ll have to keep in mind that you’ll have to change up the routine completely.

-For example, you can try reducing the duration of their daytime naps to get them ready for their night-time sleep.
-It’s effective, but they may not be happy with it in the beginning.
+For example, you can try reducing the duration of your baby’s daytime naps to get him ready for their night-time sleep.
+It’s effective, but he may not be happy with it in the beginning.

-A baby’s immune system is in its developing stages which makes them more prone to catching illnesses, infections, and let’s not forget the common cold.
+A baby’s immune system is in its developing stages which makes him more prone to catching illnesses, infections, and let’s not forget the common cold.

-Since your baby is able to grab and move objects, he will be exposing himself to germs more and more as the hours go by.
-Putting objects in their mouths increases the chances of upper respiratory tract infections and may cause congestion and coughing if he already has a cold.
+Your little one will be able to grab and move objects, he will be exposing himself to germs more and more as the hours go by.
+Putting objects in the mouth increases the chances of upper respiratory tract infections and may cause congestion and coughing if he already has a cold.

-Diarrhoea, irregular bowel movements, and fever are common waking factors in babies as well.
+Diarrhoea, irregular bowel movements, and fever could also be a cause of why your baby may be waking up frequently.
 Check with the doctor regarding infections and ask what medications or supplements you could give them.
 Avoid exposing your baby to people who have contagious infections and practice proper hygiene at home as precautionary measures.